panteng/vue-pikaday/README.md

             }
         });

 5. If you need to access a Pikaday instance, you can do it by:

         // this is your main.js file

         ...
         mounted: function () {
             const startDateElement = document.querySelector('#this-is-start-date');
             console.log(startDateElement.pikadayInstance);
-            // you can access a Pikaday instance at the `mounted` stage of the parent VM,
+            // you can access a Pikaday instance at the `mounted` stage of the parent VM
-            // by accessing the `pikadayInstance` property of the element
-            // that v-pikaday directive is bind with
+            // by accessing the `pikadayInstance` property of the element that v-pikaday directive is bind with }
-        }
         ...

 ## License